iiTzMohit/PlateDetectAI/README.md

 This project focuses on detecting vehicle number plates using a custom-trained YOLOv3 model.
 The model has been fine-tuned and optimized for accuracy and performance, specifically targeting number plate detection in various image conditions.

 ## Features
-- Object Detection: Detects number plates in images of vehicles.
+- **Object Detection**: Uses a YOLOv3 model trained and fine-tuned specifically for number plate detection.
-- Custom YOLOv3 Model: Fine-tuned and optimized for number plate detection.
+- **Custom Loss Functions**: Utilizes tailored loss functions for better performance.
-- Image Preprocessing: Includes techniques like cropping, resizing, noise addition, blurring, and rotation.
+- **Image Preprocessing**: Includes techniques like cropping, resizing, noise addition, blurring, and rotation.
-- Evaluation Metrics: Utilizes mAP@[0.50:0.95] and mAP@0.70 for performance evaluation.
+- **Evaluation Metrics**: Utilizes mAP@[0.50:0.95] and mAP@0.70 for performance evaluation.
-- Efficient Inference: Benchmarked inference time per image for performance analysis.
+- **Efficient Inference**: Benchmarked inference time per image for performance analysis.

 ## Dataset and Model
 You can access the dataset and the saved model used in this project through the following links: